-If choice table does not contain a header row, processors typically auto-generate labels for the columns in the choice table.
+If a choice table does not contain a header row, processors typically auto-generate labels for the columns in the choice table.
+The text for the labels is specified in stylesheets.

 The <choicetable> element is specialized from <simpletable>.
 It is defined in the task module.